sirixdb/sirixdb.github.io/transactional-cursor-api.md

   }
 }
 ```

-### Open the database and the resource manager again
+## Open a Resource in a Database and Iterate

+### Preorder Navigation in an XML resource

 Now, that we have imported the first resource into SirixDB, we can reuse the read-write transaction after issuing the commit.
-Alternatively, we can open the resource manager again and start a new read-only transaction:
+Alternatively, we can open the resource manager again and start a new read-only transaction.

 ```java
 // Open the database.